Studio research. Image courtesy of Nika Neelova.

 Nika Neelova is an emerging Russian artist based in London.
 To date her sculptural works have been concerned with the narratives of architecture and materiality.
-For this project, Neelova has been commissioned to collaborate with the Centre for Aquatic Environments at the University of Brighton to create a new body of work focusing on strategies for dealing with water scarcity in nature.
+For this new commission with Brighton CCA, Neelova has collaborated with the Centre for Aquatic Environments at the University of Brighton to create a new body of work focusing on strategies for dealing with water scarcity in nature and reflecting on our relationship to water – one of the most precious natural commodities on the planet.

 Recent exhibitions include ‘EVER’, The Tetley, Leeds (2017); ‘GLYPHS’ Noire Gallery, Turin (2019), ‘drifts (there is always ground, even at night), MLF Brussels, (2018) and ‘She sees the shadows’ Group exhibition DRAF & Mostyn, UK (2018).
 She studied MA Fine Art Sculpture at Slade School of Art, London.